 How to Let Your Wine Breathe

-- The Wine Glass - Pour your wine into wine glasses and let it aerate in situ.
+- The wine glass: Pour your wine into wine glasses and let it aerate in situ.
 This is certainly the low-maintenance method and typically works quite well.
-Just be sure to keep the glass away from the kitchen commotion, while it breathes in peace. * Tip, for pouring wine into glasses makes sure that you pour into the center of the glass with a good 6-10 inches of "fall" from bottle to glass to allow for further aeration during the actual pour.
+Just be sure to keep the glass away from the kitchen commotion, while it breathes in peace. * Tip, for pouring wine into glasses makes sure that you pour into the center of the glass with a good 6 to 10 inches of "fall" from bottle to glass to allow for further aeration during the actual pour.

 In general, the Aeration Rule of Thumb: the more tannins a wine carries, the more time it will need to aerate.
 Lighter-bodied red wines (Pinot Noir, for example) that have lower tannin levels, will need little if any time to breathe.

 It's a remarkable thing to watch and taste a wine evolve in the glass over the course of a meal or conversation.
 In the beginning, it might come across a little uptight and reserved or over-the-top and a little out of balance, but with some time to settle down and dance with a little oxygen, many wines (especially red) will find a new cadence in the glass, one that is both approachable and engaged.